CloudOpss/fuelphp-crash-course-docker/README.md

     ```

     Finally, we want to install docker compose.
 Docker compose allows us to
-    build docker and link containers, along with mounting directories
+    build and link docker containers, along with mounting directories
-    from the host machine to the containers, with a single yaml file!
+    from the host machine to the containers, with a single .yaml file!

     After setting up docker compose, we will be able to launch our whole web
     server with one command!